How big is the problem?

 Why Does it Happen?

-New and young drivers are especially susceptible because they’ve logged less time on the road and have less experience to draw from and react.
+New and young drivers are especially susceptible because they’ve logged less time on the road and had less experience to draw from and react.
 There are many types of distractions.

 These types of distractions include: